TERMS & CONDITIONS

 b) If an event of Force Majeure makes it impossible for the client or the company to fulfil any material obligation, the relevant party will be excused performance.
 The client, however, will not be excused performance where the event is covered by standard personal travel insurance readily available in the market.

-Personal Insurance - In order for all our clients and individual group members to be protected against a number of unforeseen circumstances, it is extremely important for all walkers to have their own appropriate personal travel and health insurance.
+Personal Insurance - In order to be protected against a number of unforeseen circumstances which may result in clients and individual group members cancelling their walking holiday, it is extremely important for all our clients to have their own appropriate personal travel and health insurance.
 By entering in to contract, you are deemed to have warranted that all group members are covered by a standard travel insurance package.

 i) Should the client have any complaints surrounding their holiday, contact should be made to us in writing; or other appropriate method relevant to the circumstances, at the earliest possible date or time.